-- 1. Place your kart on a stand and remove all four tires and wheels. - 2.
-Lock your steering shaft into the desired position (usually with pitman arm at a 90° angle to the tie rods).
-Having a steering lock that will consistently repeat this location is required.
-The optional Accutoe Pro steering lock (# 1145210) is recommended. - 3.
-Install the laser hub bracket on the right rear hub and attach the laser to the bracket with the supplied thumbscrew.
-Install the laser so it points toward the front of the kart from the underside of the axle. - 4.
-Remove the right front hub and hub spacers.
-Install the mirror bracket on the right front spindle axle so the mirror faces the rear of the kart from the underside of the spindle axle. - 5.
-Turn the laser on by pressing the button on the rear of the laser housing and aim the laser so it hits the mirror in approximately the horizontal centerline.
-(Please note that some chassis may require adjusting the mirror bracket or the rear hub in or out to allow the laser to intersect the mirror.) - 6.
-Pivot the mirror bracket on the spindle axle until the reflected laser beam is at an approximate height to intersect the laser housing. - 7.
+- 1. With your kart and driver sitting on a flat surface (preferably your scales), remove the rear snap rings and front spindle axle nuts along with the outer hub spacers. - 2.
+Lock your steering shaft using the Accutoe Steering Lock Kit supplied with your chassis into the desired position (usually with pitman arm at a 90° angle to the tie rods.)

+- 3. Install the rear axle extension inside the end of the axle. - 4.
+Install the spindle axle extension on the front spindle so the end of the axle bottoms-out inside the extension. - 5.
+Screw the laser directly to the rear axle extension with the installed 1⁄4 x 20 stud and lightly hand tighten.
+Rotate the rear axle assembly until the laser is pointed forward in a horizontal plane. - 6.
+Install the mirror bracket on the front spindle axle extension so the mirror faces the rear of the kart from the underside of the spindle axle. - 7.
+Turn the laser on by pressing the button on the rear of the laser housing and aim the laser beam by rotating the rear axle so it hits the mirror in approximately the horizontal centerline.
+(Please note that you may adjust the mirror bracket in or out to allow the laser to intersect the mirror.) - 8.
+Pivot the mirror bracket on the spindle axle until the reflected laser beam is at an approximate height to intersect the laser housing. - 9.
 Adjust the spindle tie rod in or out until the reflected laser dot is aligned with the centerline on the laser housing.
-Be sure to jam lock your tie rod into position. - 8.
+Be sure to jam lock your tie rod into position. - 10.
 Turn the laser off and remove the Accutoe Pro in reverse manner from which you installed it.